Technology is always a part of our lives.

 Helping to fulfill people’s wishes and going beyond their expectations is the core mission of Yamaha Motor’s Waza and Sube.

 At the Main Factory at Yamaha Motor headquarters, there is a single Japanese bayberry tree planted over 50 years ago.
 There is also a row of bayberry trees where the company’s first motorcycle, the YA-1, was born (currently the Hamakita Factory) and they had actually been growing there even before that time.
 Every year, these bayberry trees bear their simple fruit while standing witness to the efforts Yamaha’s engineers have made to polish their waza and sube, through both times of triumph and times of struggle.

 For Yamaha Motor, its first engine was the 125cc 2-stroke unit that powered the company’s first motorcycle, the YA-1.
-In the more than half a century since then, Yamaha has continued its engine technology R&D, competed in countless races, and traveled far and wide to grasp the real needs engines can fulfill in people’s lives.
-By doing this and more, we improve the performance and quality of our engines and expand their range of use to new fields.
+In the more than half a century since then, Yamaha has continued its powertrain technology R&D, competed in countless races, and traveled far and wide to grasp the real needs powertrains can fulfill in people’s lives.
+By doing this and more, we improve the performance and quality of our powertrains and expand their range of use to new fields.

 Monozukuri in tune with human perceptions in ways that excite and move the users is one of the most important objectives for Yamaha Motor.
 Today, electronic control technology evolves and advances at a dramatic pace, and you will find the latest results of its development built into Yamaha products like golf cars that automatically navigate a course thanks to electromagnetic guidance systems, motorcycles fitted with cruise control systems, industrial-use unmanned helicopters and electric wheelchairs.